 - Our Aquarium Visitor Guide and Pacific Visions EcoAlliance apps include Voice Over technology.

 - Pacific Visions sensory experiences for guests who are blind include:

 - Sculptural, touchable art made to feel like various kinds of coral

 - Underwater soundscapes from coral reefs

 - Honda Pacific Visions Theater film features smell, fog, wind, and rumbling seats.

 - Special sensory devices are available to further enhance the Honda Pacific Visions Theater experience.
 The Aquarium worked with leading ‘virtual touch’ technology firm Ultraleap to develop a way for visitors who are blind and deaf to ‘feel’ the film using mid-air touch devices.
 The devices use ultrasonic speakers to project shapes, textures, and effects directly onto the user’s hands.
 Visitors using the device will experience sensations of bubbles popping, the rush of the ocean, and more.
-Ask at info desk.
+Please request these devices at the information desk.
 A limited number of devices are available per film showing.
 The film shows every 15 minutes.